-Gen X confession: I went vegan way before I had a chance to try authentic Swedish meatballs.
-The (non-vegan) ones I knew and loved came from a microwave dinner…and they were my favorite meal of all time.
-I’ve tried to recreate the magic here.
-Light, savory balls made with tofu for chewiness and tahini for depth.
+I’ve tried to recreate the magic of vegan meatballs here.
+Light, savory tofu meatballs with an awesome chewiness and tahini for depth.
 The gravy is rich, creamy, and funky, just like I remembered it.
 And I guess I’m going to get booed out of Sweden when I say this, but if you can’t find traditional lingonberry jam, cranberry sauce is fantastic too.
-Serve over pasta or mashed potatoes.
+Serve over noodles or mashed potatoes.

 These are adapted from my favorite tofu balls in the cookbook Tofu Cookery!
 The dried porcini mushrooms give the sauce serious depth, it really makes the meal.
 But regular mushroom gravy would be yummy too.
 (Porcini powder is cheaper but doesn’t pack the same punch.)

-Swedish Tofu Balls
+Swedish Tofu Meatballs

 Ingredients